 - Property crimes like theft or larceny.

-But, when you do a criminal records check, in most cases will not be able to find out if they has had any moving violations, like:
+But, when you do a criminal records check, in most cases will not be able to find out if they have had any moving violations, like:

 - Speeding tickets.